oolekk/sqrlrcrd.com/README.md

     lift.bootstrap.Start.scala

 Which is set to 9090 in this example.
-You can close sbt, and this service will still work -> it can be used in production.
+You can close sbt, and this service will still work -> with some adjustments this can be used in production.

 When running from sbt, h2 database console will be here
 http://localhost:8080/console